 Illinois Heartland Library System (IHLS) is committed to providing and maintaining a workplace that is safe and productive.
-We adhere to the Illinois Drug Free Workplace Act (30 ILCS 580), Cannabis Regulation and Tax Act (410 ILCS 705/), as well as the Drug-Free Workplace Act of 1988 (41 USC 81).
 Alcohol and drug abuse pose a threat to the health and safety of Illinois Heartland Library System employees and the security of the organization's equipment and facilities.
 For these reasons, Illinois Heartland Library System is committed to the elimination of drug and alcohol use in the workplace.